mfaustin/mfaustin.github.io/about.md

 #### Long Distance Running

 I've been running since high school.
-I've continued running as a way to support my health and be outside.
+I've continued running as a way to support my health and to be outside.

-I highly recommend the following wide trail races held on primary dirt trails with a few paved greenway sections.
+I highly recommend the following trail races held primarily on wide dirt trails with a few paved greenway sections.

 [Salem Lake 30K and 7 Mile Trail Races](https://runsignup.com/Race/NC/WinstonSalem/SalemLake30kand7mileTrailRuns)